End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Sheet Music Transformer

-We should stress that the encoder outputs a two-dimensional feature map to serve as a context in which to condition the decoder.
-However, the decoder works with one less dimension, since it is a sequence generator.
-In order to connect these two modules, the two-dimensional feature maps must be converted into a one-dimensional format that is suitable for the decoder, with a straightforward approach being that of flattening this structure across height and width, resulting in sequences of length $h_e \times w_e$.
+We emphasize that the encoder outputs a two-dimensional feature map to serve as context for the decoder.
+However, since the decoder is a sequence generator, it operates in just one dimension.
+To connect these two modules, the two-dimensional feature maps are converted into a one-dimensional format suitable for the decoder.
+A straightforward approach is to flatten the structure across height and width, resulting in sequences of length $h_e \times w_e$.

-Another aspect to take into account is that the Transformer implements a positional encoding (PE) mechanism with which to model its otherwise order-agnostic operation.
+Another important aspect is that the Transformer decoder includes a positional encoding (PE) mechanism to model its otherwise order-agnostic operation.
 This mechanism adds a position vector to each input element, determined by its location in the sequence.
-The addition of a one-dimensional PE to the unfolded feature maps could initially be considered possible, but while this might be sufficient for monophonic music sequences, it would result in a loss of spatial information when targeting polyphonic scores in which multiple voices are played simultaneously.
-In order to ensure that the model is aware of all the dimensions of the image, we, therefore, incorporate a two-dimensional PE within the feature maps before they are flattened into a one-dimensional sequence.
-The two-dimensional PE proposal is based on sine and cosine functions, akin to the original one-dimensional PE, in which the first half of the feature dimensions---i.e., $[0, c_e/2)$---is meant for horizontal positions, whereas the second half---i.e., $[c_e/2, c_e)$---is used for the vertical ones, the same way that it is implemented in other \ac{HTR} works~\citep{Singh:ICDAR:2021,Coquenet:TPAMI:2023}.
+While adding a one-dimensional PE to the unfolded feature maps could be considered, it would cause a loss of spatial information when dealing with polyphonic scores where multiple voices are played simultaneously.
+To ensure the model retains awareness of the full spatial dimensions of the image, we incorporate a two-dimensional PE within the feature maps before flattening them into a one-dimensional sequence.
+The 2D PE is based on sine and cosine functions, similar to the original 1D PE, where the first half of the feature dimensions---i.e., $[0, \frac{c_e}{2})$---is responsible for horizontal positions, and the second half---i.e., $[\frac{c_e}{2}, c_e)$---is used for vertical positions, as implemented in other works~\citep{Singh:ICDAR:2021,Coquenet:TPAMI:2023}.
 The 2D PE is defined as: